-These terms apply to the services offered by Seravo Oy (hereinafter referred to as “Supplier”) for both consumer and business customers (hereinafter referred to as “Customer”).
+These terms apply to the services offered by Seravo Oy (hereinafter referred to as “Supplier”) for business customers (hereinafter referred to as “Customer”).
+These services are not meant for individual consumers.
 Services refer to both consulting services and services that have been produced by means of information technology.

-An agreement shall be concluded between the Customer and the Supplier, when the Customer has notified to have approved the Supplier's quote or work estimate, when the Supplier has confirmed the order in writing, when the delivery of the service has been started and it has been informed to the Customer, or when the Customer has paid for the ordered service, whichever of the above takes place first.
+The Customer and the Supplier will enter into an agreement, when the Customer has notified to have approved the Supplier's quote or work estimate, when the Supplier has confirmed the order in writing, when the delivery of the service has been started and it has been informed to the Customer, or when the Customer has paid for the ordered service, whichever of the above takes place first.